Nottingham's essential digital design conference

 Change your research mindset with this collaborative, hands on approach to understanding and defining user needs.

 “We absolutely loved it from start to finish.
 Everything about the day exceeded any expectations that we had, and we came away from this amazing event with heads full of exciting ideas and a heap of new industry friends.”

 We’re expanding our commitment to foster a safe and inclusive environment.
 We're welcoming more students and offering diversity tickets.
 We’ll enforce a new Code of Conduct covering all of our activities.
 We’ll have live captioning and/or signing.
 We’re looking at options for child care.
 Our after-party will have both loud and quiet spaces to enjoy hard and soft drinks.
 Attendees can request lunch in line with their dietary requirements.
 Our volunteers will be as well-drilled as ever in assisting attendees with their needs, and carers get free access.
 Data collection and management is strictly GDPR-compliant.

 Take a look at our previous events

 New Adventures began as a trilogy of events between 2011–2013, designed to encourage debate and move digital design forward.
 Carefully curated, we ensured our speakers became part of each event’s narrative.
-We attracted world-renowned speakers to Nottingham, including Jessica Hische, Jason Santa Maria, Wayne Hemingway, Dan Mall, Frank Chimero, Veerle Pieters, and Brendan Dawes.
+We attracted world-renowned speakers to Nottingham, including Jessica Hische, Jason Santa Maria, Wayne Hemingway, Dan Mall, Frank Chimero, Veerle Pieters, and Denise Jacobs.
 We also supported new voices from our main stage and fringe events.
 Many took NA to their hearts and considered it the best event they ever attended.
 More →